josdejong/jsoneditor/README.md

 ## Custom builds

 The source code of JSONEditor consists of CommonJS modules.
+JSONEditor can be bundled in a customized way using a module bundler like [browserify](http://browserify.org/) or [webpack](http://webpack.github.io/).
+First, install all dependencies of jsoneditor:

+    npm install

 To create a custom bundle of the source code, [browserify](http://browserify.org/) can be used:

     browserify ./index.js -o ./jsoneditor.custom.js -s JSONEditor